prody/ProDy/doc/tutorials/nmwiz_tutorial/pca.rst

 Atom Selection
 -------------------------------------------------------------------------------

-In both ANm and PCA calculations, we will omit the flexible C-terminal tail of ubiquitin, since incorporating this flexible tail skews the calculations and results highlight local tail motions instead of collective global motions that we are interested in.
+In both ANM and PCA calculations, we will omit the flexible C-terminal tail of ubiquitin, since incorporating this flexible tail skews the calculations and results highlight local tail motions instead of collective global motions that we are interested in.